apollographql/rover-init-starters/start-with-rest/getting-started.md

 }
 ```

 4. Click `► GetProducts` to run the request.
-You'll get a response back with data for the product's id, name, and description; exactly the properties we asked for in our query! 🎉
+You'll get a response back with data for the product's id, name, and description; exactly the properties you asked for in the query! 🎉

 ## Part two: Check out how Connectors work